History of surveying in the United States

-The Founding Father as surveyor
+The Founding Father as a surveyor

 George Washington was not only a founding political father of the U.S., but he was also a founding surveyor of Virginia, as well.
 At the age of eleven, he inherited Ferry Farm.
 When George reached school age, instead of a career in the Royal Navy, George went to school to study surveying and geometry.
 His first surveying tools were from his own storehouse on Ferry Farm.
 At the age of 17, under the tutelage of Joshua Fry, he surveyed the northern neck of Virginia and became the county surveyor for Culpeper County, Virginia.
 By the time of the French and Indian War, he had laid out most of northern Virginia, and this knowledge would contribute to his success during the war.

 From 1747 to 1799, he surveyed 200 tracts of land, and due to his also being a land speculator, he amassed 65000 acres of land.

 During the Revolutionary War, he appointed the first geographer of the Continental Army, Robert Erskine.